How to turn off Avast antivirus for Windows and Mac in 2025

 4. How to re-enable Avast antivirus (All platforms)

 Once you’ve finished the task that required turning off your antivirus, it’s essential to turn Avast back on to restore full protection.
+This ensures your account status, including renewal of services, continues without interruption.

 4.1.
 How to reactivate Avast protection